ppy/osu-wiki/wiki/Tournaments/JOKE/2/en.md

 ### Qualifiers

+Seeding results are calculated based on average placement across the 4 qualifier stages, with total score used to break ties.
 The results of the Qualifiers can be found in [this spreadsheet](https://docs.google.com/spreadsheets/d/1X3akhoaqRCSmC0H-JisFb8cmsGyelNCdmyey8UaxUf8).

 ## Ruleset